gardener/gardener/docs/usage/operating_through_annotations/shoot_operations.md

 ---
-title: Trigger Shoot Operations through annotations
+title: Trigger Shoot Operations Through Annotations
 weight: 1
 ---

-# Trigger Shoot Operations through annotations
+# Trigger Shoot Operations Through Annotations

 You can trigger a few explicit operations by annotating the `Shoot` with an operation annotation.
 This might allow you to induct certain behavior without the need to change the `Shoot` specification.